 Everything really important in your relationship with your ESP spring from the people who work there.
 The quality of their ideas, their service and ultimately the success of your program is dependent upon the people assigned to your business.
 And this is only magnified when you are in a full-service relationship.

 The email platform is secondary to the email people

-The success of email agencies like Brightwave Marketing and Alchemy Worx demonstrate that marketers are recognizing that the platform is secondary to the people.
+The success of email marketing agencies demonstrate that marketers are recognizing that the platform is secondary to the people.
 Neither of these shops is tied to a single proprietary platform.
 You bring the platform, they bring the people.
 That’s not to say that you won’t find some excellent people on the services teams at the ESPs.
 You definitely will.

 Whether you go agency or ESP, the point is that you want their best people working with you.
 You should insist on meeting the team proposed for your business as part of the pitch process.
 Falling in love with the head of strategy—someone you won’t see again for at least 6 months—doesn’t really do you or your business any good.

 Engaging in some dialog lets you begin to see how they think about your business and your industry.
 Get a verbal commitment on the “who”, and get a contractual commitment (in a SLA) on the “how much” to ensure that the people who sold you are also the people who service you.

 One thing the be on the alert for is when an ESP offers you something and is hesitant to go into great detail about it.
 As in, “don’t pay any attention to that man behind the curtain.”

 A prime example of that is “the bundle”.
 This is where an ESP offers you and all-in price for sending and servicing.
 Rather than give you a CPM for the send and then an hourly rate and hours required to service your business, this methodology makes everything “all in” in the CPM.
 You might hear the term “fully baked costs”.